Chapter Four: Consent

 "Yes," Halvorsen said.

-Dr. Patel drifted forward, her eyes moving across the Cohort slowly.
+Dr. Patel drifted forward, her eyes moving across the cohort slowly.
 "Integration changes how you relate to people who haven't had it," she said.
 "You may find ordinary conversations feel effortful in ways they didn't before.
 You may struggle to describe what you're experiencing to people who care about you."

 "Some of you will outgrow friendships without noticing it happening."